Opium (record label): History

 Destroy Lonely released his second studio album, Love Lasts Forever, on August 30, 2024.
 The album debuted at number 1 on the US Top R&B/Hip-Hop Albums, marking his first number one on the chart.
 The album had also debuted at number 10 on the US Billboard 200, earning 37,500 album-equivalent units in its first week.
 The album was supported by the release of one single: "Luv 4 Ya", which released on June 14.
 On September 4, 2024, Destroy Lonely released the deluxe version of Love Lasts Forever, subtitled V2.5, which added 10 new tracks to the project.
 On November 1, 2024, Carson released the single "Delusional" in promotion for his fourth studio album, More Chaos.
 The single debuted at number 49 on the US Hot R&B/Hip-Hop Songs.
 Carson released the album on April 11, 2025, his 25th birthday, and became his first album to reach the number 1 spot and his second album to enter the top 10 on the Billboard 200 and the Top R&B/Hip-Hop Albums respectively, earning 59,500 album-equivalent units in its first week and becoming his highest-charting and fastest-selling album.
-In August 2025, Carti announced the Antagonist Tour, with support from Carson, Destroy Lonely, Homixide Gang, and affiliate ApolloRed1.
+In August 2025, Carti announced the Antagonist Tour, with support from Carson, Destroy Lonely, HXG, and affiliate ApolloRed1.
 The tour was originally planned to begin in July 2023 but was postponed and cancelled.